static-frame/static-frame/README.rst

 3320000

-Unlike a NumPy array, a Frame stores heterogenous types per column.
+Unlike a NumPy array, a Frame stores heterogeneous types, where each column is a single type.
 StaticFrame preserves the full range of NumPy types, including fixed-size character strings.
-Of course, character strings can be converted to Python objects or other types as needed with ``Frame.astype()``:
+Character strings can be converted to Python objects or other types as needed with the ``Frame.astype`` interface, which exposes a ``__getitem__`` style interface for selecting columns to convert.
+As with all similar funcions, a new ``Frame`` is returned.

 >>> frame.dtypes
 <Index>      <Series>